co-cart/co-cart/readme.txt

 * Dev: Added filter to override cookie check for authenticated users.
 * Tested: Compatible with WooCommerce v4.1.x

-> Note: Carts that have expired past 30 days are cleared via a cron-job twice daily.
-> This release is a work in progress and requires developer feedback.
-> Developers please see documentation for more details on the new hooks added.

 [View the full changelog here](https://github.com/co-cart/co-cart/blob/master/CHANGELOG.md).

 == Upgrade Notice ==